When your beloved dog starts limping awkwardly or lying around more than usual, it’s natural to feel concerned.

 - Obsessively gnawing/chewing at legs

-Non-Medical Ways to Minimize Arthritis Pain
+Non-Medical Ways to Manage Joint Discomfort

 Exercise.
 Another way to help your dog lose weight, while also loosening up their joints, is to practice light exercise.
-We know this can be really difficult when your dog is in pain but it’s important to keep them moving even if it’s just in short spurts.
+We know this can be really difficult when your dog is experiencing discomfort but it’s important to keep them moving even if it’s just in short spurts.
 The exact recommendation will depend on the age and size of your dog, but it’s usually a good idea to break up exercise into shorter sessions of 15-20 minutes once or twice a day, rather than longer periods of 40-60 minutes.
 Moving around in the water is also a great idea since it removes the weight load off of dogs’ joints.